Top Tips for Visiting Marina Bay Sands' Skypark in Singapore

 The architecture in Singapore is rather mixed.
 It is a dense, urban conurbation and much of the architecture away from the centre is very homogeneous and uninspired.
 However, as you get in to the more affluent centre you quickly realise how the architecture of Singapore reflects not only the wealth of the nation but also a sense of cleanliness, order and elegance.
 The tall towers that line the marina are full of class and elegance.
 It's not all glass and steel though: The Fullerton Hotel for example, built in 1928 , is absolutely stunning.

 Singapore is now starting to make headlines where I live in Manchester, UK.
-Gary Neville, who formerly played football for Manchester United and England, and is currently a Coach with the England Football Team, is heading up a number of property investments in the UK using Singapore investment.
+Gary Neville, who formerly played football for Manchester United and England, and now a TV Sports pundit, is heading up a number of property investments in the UK using Singapore investment.
 This Singapore Investment is coming from Peter Lim, one of the 50 richest people in Singapore.
 He has bought a 50% stake in Salford City Football Club from Gary Neville and has invested in Gary's Manchester Stock Exchange scheme and the Jackson's Row/ Bootle Street development which has been renamed as St Michael's.

 Lim also owns Valencia Football Club in Spain and in December 2015 hired Gary Neville as head coach of Valencia until the end of the La Liga season.
-A very interesting choice.
-U would expect Gary Neville and Peter Lim to be seen in the Marina Bay Sands Hotel in Singapore on several occasions in the future.
+A very interesting choice at the time and one that ultimately did not work out too well.
+You would expect Gary Neville and Peter Lim to be seen in the Marina Bay Sands Hotel in Singapore on several occasions in the future.